mariahmclelan/TexasISDs_Geolocations/README.md

 Further investigation may lead us to hypothesize that the optimal student-to-teacher ratio in smaller schools may be a factor that contributes to their superior academic performance when compared to larger schools with a lower percentage of teachers per student.

-Our web scraping project is still in progress.
-We still have thousands of rows of data to clean and analyze and this query could already be the draft of our next project.
+Our web scraping project is still ongoing, with thousands of data rows left to analyze and clean.
+This query may form the basis of our next project